 Laminate floors are a type of engineered floor made by layering a sheet of decorative paper infused with a binder over a plank of composite wood.
 The pattern on the paper is usually intended to resemble the grain of a wood floor.
 Like other engineered floors, care should be taken to find products with a NAUF (no added urea formaldehyde) or NAF (no added formaldehyde) binder, and that do not require adhesives for installation.
 Note that unlike solid wood floors or other engineered floors, laminates cannot be sanded or refinished.
 It is also worth noting that laminate flooring manufacturing has had supply chain quality control issues leading to some imported products with formaldehyde emissions well above regulatory limits.
 Prefer products made in the US.

 Carpeting is variable and can be made in many combinations of backings, face fibers, and surface treatments.
-Carpet with this ranking on the hazard spectrum does not contain the chemicals and chemical classes that are the highest priority to avoid: fly ash, vinyl and polyurethane backings, and PFAS.
+Carpet with this color ranking does not contain the chemicals and chemical classes that are the highest priority to avoid: fly ash, vinyl and polyurethane backings, and PFAS.

 Vinyl and polyurethane backings have significant life cycle concerns and can contain hazardous additives.
 Alternative backings like polyolefin are less hazardous and more readily recyclable at the end of the product’s life.

 Fly ash is commonly used as a filler in carpet tile backing, and it contains heavy metal contaminants.
 Alternative fillers include calcium carbonate and ground, recycled post-consumer container glass which are becoming more common and don’t contain toxic substances.

 Per- and polyfluoroalkyl substances (PFAS), commonly used in stain-repellent treatments for carpet fibers, are a high priority to avoid.
 Alternative treatments are available and appear to be better from a health standpoint, but greater transparency about their chemical identities and hazards is still needed.